Wattysaid/dsif-git-main-project/DataFrame_Sequence_and_Processing_Overview.md

 ---

-Feel free to use this as a quick reference guide to navigate the project's main documents!

 Here we'll explore at a high level the sequence of DataFrames used throughout the analysis and the key transformations applied to each.
 This high-level overview highlights the logical flow from raw data to final model preparation, showcasing data cleaning, feature engineering, and transformations.

 ## Summary